 Respect Their Decision

 If your boyfriend or girlfriend asked for a break, it can be tempting to convince them otherwise.
-However, that would be counterproductive on your part as they might impulsively choose to end your relationship.
+However, that

 What you should do instead is respect their decision and give them the space they need.